arberg/md5recurse/README.md

 Build
 ==========
 The projects is built with gradle.
-Run `gradle build`
+Run `gradle build`.
+Distribution will be placed in build\distributions.

 The project can be imported into IntelliJ using IntelliJ import command.
 Choose import as Gradle project.